-4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Norfolk Safeguarding Children's Partnership at least once every three years.
+- 4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Norfolk Safeguarding Children's Partnership at least once every three years.
 The DSL and alternate will attend Designated Safeguarding Lead (DSL) training provided by the Local Authority every two years.
 In addition to formal training, DSL will ensure that they update their knowledge and skills at regular intervals, but at least annually, to keep up with any developments relevant to their role.
-The DSLs access ecourier and disseminate national and local updates to staff.

-4.6 Our governing body will also undertake appropriate training to ensure they are able to carry out their duty to safeguard all of the children at our school.
+The DSLs access ecourier and disseminate national and local updates to staff. - 4.6 Our governing body will also undertake appropriate training to equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding.
+This training takes place at induction and is updated regularly.

 Training for Governors to support them in their safeguarding role is available from Norfolk Governor Services.

-4.7 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance, Annex A of 'Keeping Children Safe in

-Education' (2021) provides links to guidance on specific safeguarding issues such as Child Sexual Exploitation and Female Genital Mutilation.
-In addition, local guidance can be accessed via Norfolk Safeguarding Children Partnership and within the Safeguarding Section of the Norfolk Schools website.
+4.7 We actively encourage all of our staff to keep up to date with the most recent local and national safeguarding advice and guidance, Annex B of 'Keeping Children Safe in Education' (2022) provides links to guidance on specific safeguarding issues such as Child Exploitation and Female Genital Mutilation.
+In addition, local guidance can be accessed via Norfolk Safeguarding Children Partnership and within the Safeguarding Section of the Norfolk Schools and Learning Providers website.